jramos-br/jsdoc-summarize2/README.md

 ## Contributing

 Your contributions are welcome!
-For bugs and feature requests, you may open an [issue](/../../issues) in GitHub.
-For more information, have a look at the contribution guidelines in the file [CONTRIBUTING.md](.github/CONTRIBUTING.md).
+Have a look at the contribution guidelines in the file [CONTRIBUTING.md](/.github/CONTRIBUTING.md).

 ## License